Quarter Pound of Stupid: What hamburgers can teach us about B2B marketing

 The problem came down to one of simple mathematics: customers thought that 1/4 was larger than 1/3.

-In the focus groups that followed, A&W discovered that most people believed that McDonald’s Quarter-Pounder was bigger and therefore better value than their Third-Pound Burger.
+In the focus groups that followed, A&W discovered that people thought the McDonald’s Quarter-Pounder was bigger and therefore better value than their Third-Pound Burger.

 “Why should we pay the same amount for a third of a pound of meat as we do for a quarter-pound of meat at McDonald’s?
 You’re overcharging us.”